-There are 2,364 locally registered food premises in Aberdeenshire including retail, catering and manufacturing businesses.
+There are many locally registered food premises in Aberdeenshire including retail, catering and manufacturing businesses.

-Approximately 10% of food businesses are involved in food production with a range of specialist processes such as cheese and butter production, confectionery, bottled water, soft drinks, canning, ice cream and yoghurt, biscuits, sandwich fillings, honey, preserves, fish and shellfish products and meat products.
+Approximately 10% of food businesses are involved in food production with a range of specialist processes such as:

 There is a significant export of foods from Aberdeenshire to the rest of the UK, Europe and the world, particularly in relation to fish, fish products and shellfish.

-The Food Safety service is responsible for inspecting these premises to ensure they meet the requirements of food hygiene and standards regulations.
+The Food Safety service is responsible for inspecting these premises to make sure they meet the requirements of food hygiene and standards regulations.

-Inspections are carried out on a programmed basis in accordance with national guidance and individual premises are scored after each inspection by the inspecting officer to determine a risk rating which sets the frequency of inspection.
+Inspections are carried out in accordance with national guidance.
+Individual premises are scored after each inspection, by the inspecting officer, to determine a risk rating which sets how often inspection is done.